 This insistence on the doctrine of the four causes as an indispensable tool for a successful investigation of the world around us explains why Aristotle provides his reader with a general account of the four causes.
 This account is found, in almost the same words, in Physics II 3 and Metaphysics V 2.

 In the Posterior Analytics, Aristotle places the following crucial condition on proper knowledge: we think we have knowledge of a thing only when we have grasped its cause (APost.
-71 b 9–11.
+I 2, 71 b 9–11.
 Cf. APost.
-94 a 20).
+II 11, 94 a 20).
 That proper knowledge is knowledge of the cause is repeated in the Physics: we think we do not have knowledge of a thing until we have grasped its why, that is to say, its cause (Phys.
-194 b 17–20).
-Since Aristotle obviously conceives of a causal investigation as the search for an answer to the question “why?”, and a why-question is a request for an explanation, it can be useful to think of a cause as a certain type of explanation.
+II 3, 194 b 17–20).
+Since Aristotle obviously conceives of a causal investigation as the search for an answer to a why-question, and a why-question is a request for an explanation, it can be useful to think of a cause as a certain type of explanation.

 This last statement calls for a few words of elaboration.
 To be sure, not all why-questions are requests for an explanation that identifies a cause, let alone a cause in the particular sense envisioned by Aristotle.
-Still, Aristotle is clearly committed to the view that giving the relevant cause (or causes) is necessary and sufficient for offering a scientific explanation.
+Still, Aristotle is clearly committed to the view that giving the relevant causes is necessary and sufficient for offering a scientific explanation.
 His conception of a cause has both a metaphysical and an epistemological component.
 Part of the challenge for us is to do justice to both components.
-Following a recent suggestion, we may say that “causes are not ways in which we explain things, except derivatively, in virtue of the fact that they are ways in which some elements of the natural world explain others” (Stein 2012a: 705).
+Following a recent suggestion, we may say that “causes are not ways in which we explain things, except derivatively, in virtue of the fact that they are ways in which some elements of the natural world explain others.”
+(Stein 2012a: 705)

 In Physics II 3 and Metaphysics V 2, Aristotle offers his general account of the four causes.
 This account is general in the sense that it applies to everything that requires an explanation, including artistic production and human action.
 Here Aristotle recognizes four different explanatory roles that a thing can play.
 As a result, there are four different (kinds of) causes :

 All the four (kinds of) causes may enter in a non-coincidental way in the explanation of something.
 Consider the production of an artifact like a bronze statue.
 The bronze enters in the explanation of the production of the statue as the material cause.
-Note that the bronze is not only the material out of which the statue is made; it is also the subject of change, that is, the thing that undergoes the change and results in a statue.
+Note that the bronze is not only the material out of which the statue is made but it is also the subject of change, that is, the thing that undergoes the change and results in a statue.
 The bronze is melted and poured in order to acquire a new shape, the shape of the statue.
 This shape enters in the explanation of the production of the statue as the formal cause.
 However, an adequate explanation of the production of a statue requires also a reference to the efficient cause or the principle that produces the statue.
 For Aristotle, this principle is the art of bronze-casting the statue (Phys.
-195 a 6–8.
+II 3, 195 a 6–8.
 Cf. Metaph.
-1013 b 6–9).
+V 2, 1013 b 6–9).

 Aristotle goes on by adding a specification on his doctrine of the four causes: the form and the end often coincide, and they are formally the same as that which produces the change (Phys.
-198 a 23–26).
+II 7, 198 a 23–26).
 This is one of the several times where Aristotle offers the slogan “it takes a human being to generate a human being” (for example, Phys.
-194 b 13; Metaph.
-1032 a 25, 1033 b 32, 1049 b 25, 1070 a 8, 1092 a 16).
-This slogan is designed to point at the fundamental fact that the generation of a human being can be understood only in the light of the end of the process; that is to say, the fully developed human being.
+II 2, 194 b 13; Metaph.
+VII 7, 1032 a 25; VII 8, 1033 b 32; IX 8, 1049 b 25; XII 3, 1070 a 8; XIV 5, 1092 a 16).
+This slogan is designed to draw attention to the following, fundamental fact: the generation of a human being can be understood only in light of the end of the process; that is to say, the fully developed human being.
 The question thus arises as to what it takes for a human being to be fully developed.
 Aristotle frames his answer in terms of the human form, maintaining that a human form is fully realized at the end of the generative process.
 This process does not end at birth but continues until the human being reaches its acme.
 But this does not explain why it takes a human being to generate a human being.
-Note, however, that a fully developed human being is not only the end of generation; it is also what initiates the entire process.
-For Aristotle, the ultimate moving principle responsible for the generation of a human being is a fully developed living creature of the same kind; that is, a human being who is formally the same as the end of generation.
+Note, however, that a fully developed human being is not only the final outcome of the generative process; it is also what initiates the entire process.
+For Aristotle, the ultimate moving principle responsible for the generation of a human being is a fully developed living creature of the same kind; that is, a human being who is formally the same as the final result of the generative process.
 (A final clarification is in order here: Aristotle is committed to a hylomorphic explanation of animal generation.
-His considered view is that the father supplies the form whereas the mother provides the matter.)
+His considered view is that the father supplies the form whereas the mother provides the relevant matter.)